soft-eng-practicum/bookswap/README.md

 ## Links
 * https://docs.google.com/document/d/1U2ODsEr3x4kmcTHiSajM4G54Clvliu1H0CFBkVO4snY/edit -Helpful links in general

-## Install PHP/Laravel/MySql
+## Initial Setup
-1. Install Xampp.
-This will also install PHP and MySql for your
+1. Install latest version of php.
+To check if it's been installed, open Terminal or Command Line and use the command php -v.
+If a version number pops up, then you're good to go.
+Installing Xampp can ensure this (https://www.apachefriends.org/index.html).
-2. Get Composer (https://getcomposer.org/download/).
-To check if it's been installed, open Terminal or Command Line and type in: composer.
-Hit enter and if a list of commands pop up then you're good to go.
+2. Install latest version of Composer (https://getcomposer.org/download/).
+To check if it's been installed, open Terminal or Command Line and use the command composer.
+If a list of commands pop up, then you're good to go.
-3. With Composer installed, install Laravel with by typing: composer global require "laravel/installer" into the Command Line/Terminal.
+3. With Composer installed, install Laravel by typing: composer global require "laravel/installer" into the Command Line/Terminal.
 To check if it's installed, run: laravel -v.
 If the Laravel version pops up, you're all set.
 4. Go to the bookswap folder from Command Line/Terminal and run: laravel update.

 ## Connect Elastic Beanstalk with the RDS database